Marvel Rivals: Development

 Marvel Games partnered with NetEase Games to develop a team-based PvP hero shooter game.
 NetEase Games is mainly responsible for the design and development of gameplay content, while Marvel Games has a supervisory role ensuring the content conforms to the tone of the Marvel brand and intellectual property.
 NetEase Games' development team for Marvel Rivals, based in Guangzhou, is led by lead producer Weicong Wu and creative director Guangyun Chen.

 The game is built on Unreal Engine 5.
 Marvel Games senior producer Danny Koo characterized Marvel Rivals visually as a blend of Eastern and Western art styles.

 Each season is preceded by a planning process for that seasons' content.
 The developers first plan the theme of the season and then consider the kind of new experiences they want to bring to players for that season, which serves as the basis to evaluate what kind of heroes are more suitable.
 At the same time, they consider what new gameplay may appear and the corresponding new level maps.

-While the development team has experimented with additional gameplay modes, there were no current plans to introduce a player versus environment game mode, as of February 2025.
+While the development team has experimented with additional gameplay modes, there were no initial plans to introduce a player versus environment game mode, as of February 2025.
+They later announced the Marvel Zombies PvE mode.